Krook9d/TA-Purplelab-Splunk/README.md

 2. In Splunk, navigate to `Manage Apps > Install app from file`.
 3. Upload the downloaded app package and click `Upload`.
 4. Once installed, restart Splunk to apply the changes.
+5. go to /opt/splunk/etc/apps/Ta-Purplelab/bin/mitrepurplelab.py and change the Token with the token you generate on the Purplelab Tools

 ## Using the App